 Equine Transport Coverage

-The transit insurance covers for a horse traveling in and out of the United States for several purposes.
+The transit insurance covers a horse traveling in and out of the United States for several purposes.

 However, this is only applicable in the approved areas.
 For instance, a horse bought in Europe and traveling to the United States falls under the Equine transit coverage.